 Not so fast.

 Before you open any new balance transfer credit cards, weigh the impact on your credit score.

 - Increasing your available credit will lower your aggregate utilization ratio (all of your card balances divided by all of your credit lines), and that’s good for your score.

-- But applying for credit often knocks a few points points off your score.
-And, if you load all your balances onto one card, you might be at capacity or near capacity, which could increase the utilization ratio for that card – and lowers your score.
+- But applying for credit often knocks a few points off your score.
+And, if you load all your balances onto one card, you might be at capacity or near capacity, which could increase the utilization ratio for that card – and lower your score.

 Look back at your credit card spreadsheet: Could one of your current cards hold all of your current balances?
 And if so, what would that cost you in interest and balance transfer fees?

 Graves uses this rule of thumb: Payoff period of six months or less?
 Skip opening a new card and just knuckle down.
 That’s because often what little you could save in interest won’t be worth the possible score damage caused by opening a new account, he says.